GOP tactics herald a grim new era of governing for Biden and Democrats

 That attitude was also on display this week as the annual defense policy bill became snagged on the Senate floor over an amendment dispute, with several Republicans demanding votes on their own favored items.

-By Thursday, all but one — Sen. Marco Rubio (R-Fla.), who is seeking to attach a bill cracking down on Chinese forced labor — had been satisfied.
+By Thursday, all but one — Sen. Marco Rubio (Fla.), who is seeking to attach a bill cracking down on Chinese forced labor — had been satisfied.
 But one holdout was enough to delay action further.

 “What they want is a vote that lets them say I voted for it, but it never becomes law.
 Ain’t going to work with me,” he said.

-House Republicans have made opposing anything Democrats do a litmust test for loyalty to the party, meaning Democrats and their slim majority will likely have to do all the legislative lifting themselves regardless of the issue for the remainder of this Congress.
-Only one Republican, Rep. Adam Kinzinger (Ill.), voted Thursday to keep the government open even tough the stopgap funding resolution kept in place the funding levels enacted under then President Trump.
+House Republicans have made opposing anything Democrats do a litmus test for loyalty to the party, meaning Democrats and their slim majority will likely have to do all the legislative lifting themselves regardless of the issue for the remainder of this Congress.
+Only one Republican, Rep. Adam Kinzinger (Ill.), voted Thursday to keep the government open even though the stopgap funding resolution kept in place the funding levels enacted under President Donald Trump.

 “Shut it down,” Rep. Marjorie Taylor Greene (R-Ga), a Trump ally, implored her colleagues from the House floor Thursday.